Labeling regions in deformations of graphical arrangements: The -Catalan arrangements

 \section{The $a$-Catalan arrangements}

-In this section we present two labelings of the regions of the $a$-Catalan arrangement $\mathcal{A}^{a,a}_{n-1}$ for $a\geq 1$: one using the Athanasiadis-Linusson diagrams (defined in Section~\ref{sec:eShi}), the other provides a simple direct definition of the weighted digraphs using labeled $a$-Catalan paths.
+In this section we discuss two labelings of the regions of the $a$-Catalan arrangement $\mathcal{A}^{a,a}_{n-1}$ for $a\geq 1$.
+First we point out that Bernardi's {\em annotated sketches}~\cite[Section~8.1]{Bernardi} also arise as special instances of the generalized Athanasiadis-Linusson diagrams defined in Section~\ref{sec:eShi}.
+The second labeling provides a simple direct definition of the weighted digraphs using labeled $a$-Catalan paths.
 These labelings are different from each other and also from the labeling of Duarte and Guedes de Oliveira~\cite{Duarte-Oliveira} which encode the Pak-Stanley labeling using labeled rational Dyck paths.
 It seems an interesting question for future research to find direct bijections between these labelings.

 The structure of the Athanasiadis-Linusson diagrams is the simplest possible for the $a$-Catalan arrangement $\mathcal{A}^{a,a}_{n-1}$ for $a\geq 1$.
 In this case $\beta(i,j)=a-1=\beta(j)$ holds for all $i\neq j$ and we may omit step (3) in constructing the diagrams.